Mordkhe Veynger

 Born in Poltava, Russian Empire (now in Ukraine), his family moved to Warsaw when he was a child, where he studied Germanic philology at the Imperial University of Warsaw.
 After World War I he established himself at Minsk where he became lecturer at the Belarusian State University.

-He began the first Yiddish dialect atlas in the 1920s.
-The atlas is limited to phonology and to Yiddish spoken within the territory of the Soviet Union in 1931.
+He began the first Yiddish dialect atlas, Yidisher shprakhatlas fun Sovetn-farband (Yiddish Language Atlas of the Soviet Union), in the 1920s.
+The atlas is limited to phonology and to Yiddish spoken within the contemporary territory of the early Soviet Union (before 1930).
+The latter is seen as a major drawback, because it did not include populous Mideastern (“Polish”) Yiddish.

+Veynger committed suicide on February 4, 1929, allegedly over a failed love affair.